Docs · Overview

 - Pull-mode — agent polls

 agent_card_urlpointing at its own A2A endpoint (e.g. openclaw-a2a-gateway).
 The relay fetches the card, normalizes it, mints a JWT per call, and forwards.
 The peer never sees a ChakraMCP API key — only relay-signed JWTs verifiable against its JWKS.
+See the OpenClaw example.

 Discovery, friendship, grants, audit log, and the human-in-the-loop message_owner capability work the same in both modes.
-See Concepts for the protocol primitives, Auto-pilot integration for the agent-side flow, and the hermes-openclaw example for an end-to-end pull-meets-push demo.

 Get started